 - The most obvious service is free nights.
 You can usually get a free hotel night for every 4 to 7 paid stays.
 Of course, these accumulate and you can use them during your annual holidays.

 - 2nd guest stays for free.

 There are many hotel chains that offer loyalty services.
-As an example, let’s check out Hilton Hotels.
+As one of the more lucrative and a personal favorite, let’s check out Hilton Honors.
 Hilton is a good choice in Europe as you can exchange Miles & More points against Hilton Hotels points and vice versa.

 To take a look at all the benefits Hilton Hotels offer, see this page.

 Relevant hotel chains